dzcpy/transliteration/README.md

 * __Thai:__ Currently it is not working.
 If you know how to fix it, please comment on [this](https://github.com/dzcpy/transliteration/issues/67) issue.

-* __Cylic:__ Cylic characters are overlapped between a few languages.
+* __Cyrillic:__ Cyrillic characters are overlapped between a few languages.
 The result might be inaccurate in some specific languages, for example Bulgarian.

-If you there's any other issues, please raise a ticket.
+If you find any other issues, please raise a ticket.

 ### License